 Before you propose, you will introduce yourself and then take some time to see if this person is the right fit.

-You will go on some date, get to know each other, and build a relationship.
+You will go on dates, get to know each other, and build relationships.
 Sometimes it works out, and sometimes it doesn’t.

 The point is that it takes time, and it is a process.
-Sometimes, this process happens in a matter of days and months, or sometimes in years.
+This process sometimes happens in days, months, or years.

 You don’t have control over it.

-Still, besides this fundamental truth, we use data to try to force visitors into accepting our proposal/ offers.
+Still, besides this fundamental truth, we use data to force our Shopify store visitors into accepting our proposals/ offers.

 We barely have the patience and time to harness the relationship, get to know them, and let them know us.

-Marketers often use a strategy that retargets website visitors who didn’t convert to get them back.
+Marketers often use a strategy that retargets Shopify store visitors who didn’t show intent to get them back.

 Most retarget the visitors without personalization or anything relevant to the visitor’s needs.

-Often you see discounts after discounts, or you see countdown timers or limited time and more.
+You often see discounts after discounts, countdown timers, limited time, and more.

-All of the above tricks the visitor into taking action right now.
+All of the above tricks your Shopify store visitor into action.

-Again, if we look at where we are today with all these privacy laws and new ways of tracking visitors, you can see that those strategies don’t work in the long term.
+Again, if we look at where we are today with all these privacy laws and new ways of tracking our store visitors, we can see that those strategies only work in the short term.

-Those strategies made it more challenging to keep track of our users and understand them better.
+Those strategies made keeping track of and understanding our users more challenging.

-So, moving forward, if you want to make the best out of your data, start treating each number as what they are a human who needs help and is looking to build a relationship.
+So, moving forward, if you want to make the best out of your data, start treating each number as they are: a human who needs help and is looking to build a relationship.

 And to build a long-lasting relationship will take time.
 A lasting relationship takes into consideration both humans.

-It’s not only about what you want—It’s about what we can agree on during the life span of our relationship.
+It’s not only about what you want—It’s about what we can agree on during our relationship.

-When your visitors trust you, they are giving you power over them.
+When your Shopify store visitors trust you, they give you power over them.

 “When we trust, we give people and organizations power over us.
 Often, we take this trust for granted and don’t even realize we are trusting.”